Oklahoma woman arrested after she allegedly burglarizes, defecates in fraternity house: report

 During that time, Lenz also reportedly defecated in the middle of the same room, KFOR-News reported, citing court documents.

-Shortly after, when police arrived, they allegedly found "plastic bag that smelled of fecal matter,” according to the news station, citing a probable cause affidavit.
+Shortly after, when police arrived, they allegedly found "a plastic bag that smelled of fecal matter,” according to the news station, citing a probable cause affidavit.

 CHURCH YOUTH GROUP LEADER CHARGED WITH CHILD SEX ABUSE